What is a Heel Spur?

 There are some simple treatments that you can try at home to relieve your symptoms.
 For example, you can try applying a cold compress or taking anti-inflammatory medications.
 Some people find relief with orthotic shoe inserts.
 A good way to avoid any new heel spurs developing is to correct your gait.
 Thus, you can seek physical therapy.

 Unfortunately, if you have severe heel spurs, you might require surgery.
+Surgery for heel spurs is very rare.
 But a doctor will be able to advise you on whether this is necessary.